Facebook to buy Instagram for $1 billion

 “I‘m sure Google was interested as well.
 So to some degree an acquisition like this is both offensive and defensive.
 It would be a highly leveragable asset for anybody who wanted to compete against Facebook.”

-Instagram, with roughly a dozen employees based in San Francisco, closed a $50 million funding round last week from investors including Sequoia Capital and Greylock Partners, according to a source familiar with the matter.
+Instagram, with roughly a dozen employees based in San Francisco, was reportedly in the process of wrapping up a $50 million funding round last week from investors including Sequoia Capital, according to the technology blog AllThingsD.com.
 The funding valued the company, founded in early 2010, at $500 million, it said.

 Facebook, which is expected to raise $5 billion via the largest Silicon Valley initial public offering by May, will acquire Instagram’s entire team.

-“This is an important milestone for Facebook because it’s the first time we’ve ever acquired a product and company with so many users,” Facebook Chief Executive Mark Zuckerberg said in a blog post.
+“This is an important milestone for Facebook because it’s the first time we’ve ever acquired a product and company with so many users,” Facebook CEO Mark Zuckerberg said in a blog post.
 “We don’t plan on doing many more of these, if any at all.”

 The deal, a closely kept secret at the tiny start-up, is expected to close this quarter.
 CEO Kevin Systrom announced the transaction to Instagram employees at a 9 a.m. meeting on Monday, according to the source inside Instagram.